Advanced Natural Language Processing

 • Video size must be 50 MB or less.

-• The group members (students) have to send one Jupyter notebook (ipynb) file with Python code that contains all the project code.
+• The group members (students) have to send one and clear (without executed blocks) Jupyter notebook (ipynb) file with Python code that contains all the project code.

 • Organizing into teams (2-4 people) or working individually.